FixitFun/FixitFun/README.md

 But in the future, I'd like to do **system programming, game development, robotics, IoT**.
 My favorite language is **Rust** (for now), and my favorite scripting language is **Lua** (Teal).

 **Entertainment & Extras**
-1. Mod Development in Minecraft
+1. Mod Development (ULTRAKILL, Minecraft)
 2. GPU shader development (Slang)
 3. VR